 Here's how to fix a broken iPhone Home button, or work around the problem using a handy feature in iOS if you can't.

-Update 18 October 2016: The iPhone 7 and iPhone 7 Plus no longer feature a physical button, but there is still a chance of the button malfunctioning - as it did for iwayne on the MacRumours Forums.
+Update 18 October 2016: The iPhone 7 and iPhone 7 Plus don't feature a physical Home button, but there is still a chance of the button malfunctioning - as it did for iwayne on the MacRumours Forums.
 Thankfully, Apple has integrated a fail-safe option, which brings up a notification informing you to use an 'onscreen Home button' before taking it in for a service.

 This new feature by Apple went unnoticed - mainly because most didn't notice any problems with their new phone purchase.
 We find the feature fantastic for iPhone 7 and iPhone 7 Plus users - as it provides a default secondary option.
 If you do not have the new iPhone, read on to see our solutions.